VikParuchuri/marker/README.md

 - `NUM_DEVICES` is the number of GPUs to use.
 Should be `2` or greater.
 - `NUM_WORKERS` is the number of parallel processes to run on each GPU.
 Per-GPU parallelism will not increase beyond `INFERENCE_RAM / VRAM_PER_TASK`.

-## Benchmark
+# Benchmarks

+Benchmarking PDF extraction quality is hard.
+I've created a test set by finding books and scientific papers that have a pdf version and a latex source.
+I can then convert the latex to text, and compare it to the output of marker using edit distance.

+Benchmarks show that marker is up to 10x faster than nougat, and more accurate outside arXiv (nougat is better inside arXiv):

+Peak GPU memory usage during the benchmark is `3.3GB` for nougat, and `3.7GB` for marker.

+## Running your own benchmarks

 You can benchmark the performance of marker on your machine.
+The benchmark consists of 3 scientific papers from arXiv, and 3 textbooks.

-Run `benchmark.py`, like this:
+Run `benchmark.py` like this:

 ```
 python benchmark.py benchmark_data/pdfs benchmark_data/references report.json --nougat